jordyn-kwantum/Virtual-Tutor/reactDemo/Testing.md

 ### Client
 Testing can be done through the interaction with the website directly.
 Things that should be examined
 - How does the website look at different screen resolutions, phone, tablet, laptop, etc.
-- How does the website work in differen browsers -> IE, Opera, Safari, Chrome, Firefox -> CSS and animations may need to be browser specific.
+- How does the website work in different browsers -> IE, Opera, Safari, Chrome, Firefox -> CSS and animations may need to be browser specific.
 - Client is only HTTP not HTTPS when running local -> might be an issue.
     - We would need a certificate for this though.